 Hello and thanks for your interest in ACF!
 I am Danny Venhaus and the Director of Operations for ACF.
 You might say I am the “behind the scenes” guy, and you will find me in the lobby on Sundays and Wednesdays helping to make your experience at ACF a positive one where you can connect with those who love Jesus and those searching for Him.
 Please grab me and introduce yourself because I love to meet new people.
 I have lived in Alaska 28 years and raised 8 awesome kids here with my wonderful wife Carolyn.
 Alaska is definitely my home!

 My name is Josh and I’m the Family Pastor here at ACF Church.
 As the Family Pastor, my roll is to oversee from diapers to diplomas.
 That means on a Sunday morning you might find me downstairs with our Illuminate Kids Ministry teaching them about the Gospel.
 On a Sunday night or a Wednesday night you’ll find me hanging out with our high school and Jr. high students in our Breakaway Youth Ministry.
 The best way to contact me is with an email.
 If you see me on Wednesday or Sunday, please come and say hi.

 Hi, I’m Stuart and I’m the Discipleship Pastor here at ACF Church.
 My goal is to connect people with each other and with God.
 Life is full of stress, excitement and challenges, but there’s no reason anyone should ever have to go it alone.
 I’d love to meet you and see how we can connect you with others at ACF Church!
 I can usually be found in the lobby on Wednesdays and Sundays.

-I’m married to my beautiful best friend, Nikki and we have four lovely daughters.
+I’m married to my beautiful best friend, Nikki and we have five lovely daughters.